richard-senior/GML/README.md

 requires a 'point' (like a perspective point) from which the scaling is performed.
 Most of the time you can simply use 'scale' or 'offset'.
 Useful in some situations.

+### offset
+Easier to explain in pictures.
+In the pictures below the result shown in blue is GrblCommand.offset(0.9) and the result in red is offset(1.1) with the original shown as black. ie. draws the same shape smaller or larger than the original depending on the value of offset.

+### pointify
+Converts any arcs (G02, G02) into a set of small straight lines (G01) that approximates the arcs.
+The number of points used to replace each arc is determined by GrblCommand.min_point_distance.
+Also removes any points which are closer together than GrblCommand.min_point_distance This can be useful in several situations.
+Be careful not to set min_point_distance too small.
+This can be achieved automatically by setting GrblCommand.auto_decurve

 ### constants
 GrblCommand has a set of constants which can be altered at any time (static variables) they cause the various functions to behave differently, each having some use or other.